-Nothing at the moment.
+Nothing for the foreseeable future as our slots are being filled with work by the fine authors we usually work with.
 PLEASE DO NOT QUERY OR SUBMIT ANYTHING except what we say we are reading for on this page.
 Your book or story is not the exception.
 We do not read often, and our submissions windows are small because we are swamped with excellent material each and every time we open.

 If you are interested in submitting to our press, then buy our books so that you have a good idea what we publish — and keep checking this page!